shannonpowelson/Baltimore-City-birth-disparities/README.md

 ## Data Analysis
-Since infant mortality could be caused by a wide range of issues, we first wanted to understand the relationship between infant mortality and percent of babies born below satisfacotry birth weight (SBW).
-The scatterplot below shows the relationship between infant mortality and SBW.
+Since infant mortality could be caused by a wide range of issues, we first wanted to understand the relationship between infant mortality and percent of babies born below satisfacotry birth weight (SBW) using the scatterplot below.

 ![a;t text](https://github.com/shannonpowelson/Baltimore-City-birth-weight-disparities/blob/main/Birthweigth_InfantMortality.png)